 Judges from the LCN staff selected a winner each week, which was posted on the LCN’s Instagram account every Wednesday.
 At the end of each month, readers chose the photo of the month from weekly winners via a poll at lcnme.com/photo-contest.

-Brooke Alley, of Wiscasset, won the October contest with a picture of her horse, Camelot.
-Gayla Braley, of South Thomaston, won the November contest with her photo of the cemetery at the Old German Church in Waldoboro.
-Kimberly McLain won the December contest with her photo of the Pemaquid River at sunset.
+Kate Bryant, of Wiscasset, won the October contest with a photo of Wade, her 25-year-old Quarter Horse.
+Julia Brown, of Bremen, won the November contest with a picture of a foggy morning at Hillside Cemetery in Damariscotta.
+Angelina Waltz won the December contest with a photo of the buoy tree in Boothbay Harbor.

 In addition to having their photo appear on the front page, each winning photographer also received a $50 gift certificate to a local business from the contest’s monthly sponsor.